Sadaqah al-fitr (Fitrana) for Muslims in Britain

 What will happen if I (still) choose to use wheat (flour) to pay my Fitrana?

 We believe that using wheat flour (instead of) wheat (grain) for the determination of Fitrana is permissible, therefore your obligation will be discharged.
+The figure arrived will be lower since flour is cheaper then (wheat) grain.

 What will happen if I choose to use the cheapest flour price which is locally available to me?